samsudeenafo14/Final-Project/README.md

 Inventory Management Strategy:

-2)  Offer strategic recommendations for process improvements within the inventory management lifecycle.
+2) Offer strategic recommendations for process improvements within the inventory management lifecycle:

 Propose enhancements in procurement and production processes to increase operational efficiency.
 Develop a comprehensive inventory management strategy to align with organizational goals, streamline processes, and enhance overall effectiveness.